 Read about Purnima Vrat

 The story behind Krishna PakshaThere are several stories associated with Krishna Paksha.
-One such legend mentioned in the scriptures indicate the story of Daksha Prajapati and Moon.
+One such legend mentioned in the scriptures indicates the story of Daksha Prajapati and the Moon.
 Daksha Prajapati had twenty-seven daughters who were all married to the Moon.
-These twenty-seven daughters were in fact the twenty-seven nakshatras, and among these Nakshatra’s it was Rohini who was loved the most by Moon.
+These twenty-seven daughters were in fact the twenty-seven nakshatras, and among these Nakshatra, it was Rohini who was loved the most by Moon.
 The Moon was indifferent towards the rest of his wives which annoyed them.
 They complained to their father regarding Moon’s indifference towards them.
 Daksha then reprimanded Moon and asked him to change his attitude towards others.
-Despite this Moon’s attitude towards his other wives did not change and he began ignoring them.
-Seeing Moon’s obstinance in obeying Daksha’s request, Daksha then cursed Moon that he would decrease in his size and brightness and would slowly lead to his end.
+Despite this, Moon’s attitude towards his other wives did not change and he began ignoring them.
+Seeing Moon’s obstinance in obeying Daksha’s request, Daksha then cursed Moon that he would decrease in size and brightness and would slowly lead to his end.
 Thus began the phase of Krishna Paksha.